PUB THEATRE NEWS

 Claire Rammelkamp, writer of A WOMB OF ONE’S OWN, on the value of humour in tackling the silence surrounding abortion Read Here

 Catherine Exposito, writer and director of IMMACULATE CORRECTION, on her own experiences of Sex education in a twenty first century Catholic school.
-What's it like?
+What's that like?
 Read Here

 Rosalind Adler gives away her secrets for generating character, themes and storyline in her play DAMAGED GOODS